alissatroiano/Hue/README.md

 # Hue

-This full-stack application was developed for Hue, an online art gallery and store where users can view and purchase artwork.
+This full-stack application was developed for Hue, an online art shop and store where users can view and purchase artwork.
 The main goal of Hue's website is to display and sell their artwork to shoppers digitally.
 Hue is a fictional company that was created for the purpose of this project.

 As the Milestone 4 Project for [Code Institute's](https://codeinstitute.net) [Full Stack Software Development Diploma Program](https://codeinstitute.net/full-stack-software-development-diploma/), Hue was built with HTML, CSS, Bootstrap 5, JavaScript, Python 3, and Django.